-An substantial increase of minority deals has been spotted in 2019 in number and value.
-Out of $\leqslant$ 48,8 bn, a rough $\leqslant$ 990m are accounted to minority deals.
-Both structures (minority investments with minority partners protection and debt-like investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy.
+(A) A decrease of minority deals has been spotted in 2021 in number and value.
+Out of € 4.3 bn, € 0,2bn is accounted to minority deals.
+Both structures (minority investments with minority partners protection and debtlike investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy; (B) several 'continuation fund' transactions have spotted on occasions where funds were expiring (or more than 70% of their committed capital had been invested) and the respective manager raised a successor fund.